GPT-5.4 vs Claude Opus 4.6 vs Gemini 3.1 Pro: Which Flagship AI Model Wins in 2026?

 - Native multimodal: text + image + audio + video input in a single model

-The 64K max output is the main limitation compared to Opus's 128K.
+The 64K max output is the main limitation compared to models that support longer single-response generation.

 Best scenarios: Long document analysis (legal, medical), multimodal applications (video/audio processing), cost-sensitive production APIs, codebases that fit in 1M context.